International Students Loading...

 - Successful completion of a full year or more of course work, including an introductory course in English, at an accredited Post-secondary institution where English is the language of instruction.

 - Presentation of a computer-based test score of 213, a paper-based test score of 550 or an internet-based test score of 83 with no less than 20 in each part on the Test of English as a Foreign Language (TOEFL).
 Results are valid for two years only.

 - Presentation of a score of at least 6.0 on the IELTS Academic (International English Language Testing System) with no band less than 5.0.

 - ESL programs from other recognized, accredited post-secondary institutions will be considered on an individual basis.

-English Language Proficiency for Bachelor of Science in Nursing requires TOEFL minimum 86 with no less than 21 on each part, and a minimum 26 on speaking, or TSE (Test of Spoken English) score of minimum 50, or minimum 6.5 on IELTS Academic with no band less than 5.0 and a speaking score of 7.5 on IELTS.
+English Language Proficiency for Bachelor of Science in Nursing requires TOEFL minimum 86 with no less than 21 on each part, and a minimum 26 on speaking, or TSE (Test of Spoken English) score of minimum 50.
+If IELTS is used, then the score must be 7.0 overall with listening 7.5, reading 6.5, writing 7.0, and speaking 7.0.

 If you do not meet the specific requirements outlined above, contact the Associate Registrar, Admissions in Student Services.
 Your written request for admission should be accompanied by supporting documentation.

 In addition to demonstrating English Language Proficiency, you must also present appropriate admission requirements for your chosen program.
 If you are accepted, a letter of admission will be mailed to you.

 Meeting English Language Proficiency for admission to GPRC is no guarantee that the student also meets English Language Proficiency requirements of other post-secondary institutions.
 Students are responsible to ensure that they meet the requirements for admission and English Language Proficiency of the post-secondary institutions to which they may be applying.